Rockawear/vagrant_kube/README.md

 Kubernetes Cluster
 ==================

-The vagrant file will spun up one Control Plane and three Worker nodes.
+The vagrant file will spun up one Control Plane and two Worker nodes.
 Since Docker is deprecated starting Kubernetes v1.20, Containerd is used as the container runtime.
 Kubernetes was indirectly using containerd through docker.
 More info can be found on link below.
 [K8s docker Deprecation](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)